bamberjp/DMSync/README.md

 # DMSync
-Drupal 8.x Module for Pulling User and Publication Data from Digital Measures Web Services
+Drupal 8.x Module for Pulling User and Publication Data from Digital Measures Web Services.
+This project is currently under development.